chankrrn/WRO-FE-YBR/README.md

 The repository documents not only the final robot, but also the decisions, problems, trade-offs, testing and iterations that produced it.

-Our goal is that another team should be able to understand **what we built, why we built it this way, how it works, how it was tested, and how to reproduce it** from the documentation contained here.
+Our goal is that others should be able to understand **what we built, why we built it this way, how it works, how it was tested, and how to reproduce it** from the documentation contained here.

 ---